LSDtopotools/LSDTopoTools.github.io/_posts/2000-01-06-publications.md

 Here is a list of papers using LSDTopoToolBox which have been published:

 Clubb FJ, Mudd SM, Milodowski DT, Hurst MD, Slater LJ.
 2014.
 Objective extraction of channel heads from high-resolution topographic data.
-Water Resources Research 50
+Water Resources Research 50 \: 4283–4304.
+DOI\: 10.1002/2013WR015167
+Mudd SM, Attal M, Milodowski DT, Grieve SWD, Valters DA.
+2014.
+A statistical framework to quantify spatial variation in channel gradients using the integral method of channel profile analysis.
+Journal of Geophysical Research\: Earth Surface 119 \: 2013JF002981.
+DOI\: 10.1002/2013JF002981

+**Need more papers here**

 # Conference abstracts